Lascade-Co/machine-test/full-satck-developer/README.md

 ## Data Requirement

-- Load the provided JSON dataset into PostgreSQL.
+- Load the provided JSON dataset into PostgreSQL: [car-results.json](./car-results.json).
 - Your backend must query PostgreSQL (not the JSON file at runtime) to serve the search results API consumed by the frontend.

 ---